naganolab/Stacksbinder/README.md

  - hexbin ver 1.27.0

 # Installation
-1. Download the package and required R libraries and Perl modules.
+1. Download the packages and required R libraries and Perl modules.
-2. Place the packege as follwing;
+2. Place the packeges as follwings;
 ```
 perl/
  ├ parseStacksLog.pl